Rocky Docs Formatting - Introduction¶

 suffer if all else fails, concentrate more

-There are more examples, but I think you get that everything can be nested within.
+There are more examples, but the above should illustrate that everything can be nested within.
 Just remember the four (4) magic spaces.

 One Final Item - Comments¶